 ‘You don’t have any cats do you, Lauren?’ says Guy.

-‘No, just my …… labradoodle,’ says Lauren.
+‘No, just my …… Labradoodle,’ says Lauren.
 Is Guy imagining it or has she undone the top button of her blouse?
 Perhaps she has just turned round in her chair a little.

-‘In any event, whoever he is, he’s as mad as a box of bats, Lauren,’ says Peter.
+‘Whoever he is, he’s as mad as a box of bats, Lauren,’ says Peter.
 ‘Look.
 Enough about Flagman.
 I’m going to get started on the barbecue.
 Anyone like another beer?
 We’ve got Sapporo, Coors or Tiger.’